apache/trafficcontrol/docs/source/api/v4/cdns_name_configs_monitoring.rst

 :config: A collection of parameters used to configure the monitoring behaviour of Traffic Monitor

-	:health.polling.interval:     An interval in milliseconds on which to poll for health statistics
+	:health.polling.interval:     An interval in milliseconds on which to poll for cache statistics
+	:heartbeat.polling.interval:  An interval in milliseconds on which to poll for health statistics.
+If missing, defaults to ``health.polling.interval``.
 	:tm.polling.interval:         The interval at which to poll for configuration updates

 :deliveryServices: An array of objects representing each :term:`Delivery Service` provided by this CDN